 We’re not saying that’s a bad thing, either.
 After all, there’s a reason kitchen ‘livestock’ have been popular for so long.
 They evoke the warm, slower-paced, family friendly feeling of a farm even in the hustle and bustle of a city.
 Just like an old-fashioned farmhouse sink and bead board wainscoting, your kitchen livestock will tell the world that your kitchen is a cozy, unpretentious place to gather with family and friends.

 So, how can you create that great, fun farmhouse feeling in your kitchen?
 That depends on the scale of your kitchen remodeling project and how far you want to go.
 If you decide to go ‘whole hog’ you may want to start with that porcelain farmhouse sink and beadboard wainscoting.
 But first we recommend you to make sure the plumbing system works properly.
 Check out https://marinesplumbing.com/causes-of-plumbing-damage/ for some major causes of plumbing damage and contact your local plumber to fix it if you can spot any problems – click here.
 Then install butcher block countertops, rustic cabinet hardware, and a barn red accent wall.
 Oh, and you might want to paint your cabinets white.
-Wide wooden planks or classic black and white checkered flooring will ‘ground’ the look.
+Wide wooden planks or classic black and white checkered tile flooring will ‘ground’ the look.
 After you determine the look and style of your new kitchen, you may start ordering the necessary kitchen remodeling supplies.

 A simpler, and less expensive, way to go is to just add the livestock accent pieces.
 Try to find pieces that coordinate with the style and colors of your current kitchen.
 To give your new collection a cohesive feel, look for pieces that have a similar style and colors.